jasalmeron/java-platform-group-challenge/README.md

 ## 1. How to start the TaskManager application in your local environment

-> Warning! during this section, both for tests and running the docker containeraized application, runs MySQL on port 3306 and starts the application in 8080 so be sure those ports are available, or it will fail.
+> Warning! during this section, both for tests and running the docker containeraized application, MySQL runs on port 3306 and the application starts in 8080 and 8081 so be sure these ports are available, or it will fail.

 ### You have to install before running in your local environment with Docker: